-A role organization is defined as 2-tuple RO = (SR, REL), where SR is a set of conceptual roles, and REL is the relationship function maps two conceptual roles to a role relationship $\lambda \in \{inheritance, aggregation, association, incompatibility\}$.
+A role organization is defined as 2-tuple RO = (SR, REL), where SR is a set of conceptual roles, and REL is the relationship function maps two conceptual roles to a role relationship $\lambda \in \{inheritance, aggregation, association, incompatibility\}$ .

-In order to define the class schema RoleOrganization, we need to define the type of RoleMetaClass first.
+To define the class schema RoleOrganization, we need to define RoleMetaClass type first.
 A metaclass is a class whose instances are classes.
 Every class has a metaclass, of which it is the sole instance.
 The RoleMetaClass specifies the Role class in terms of its attributes and behaviors.
-Therefore, an instance of type RoleMetaClass is the Role class.
+Therefore, an instance of type

+RoleMetaClass is the Role class.
 Based on the concept of RoleMetaClass, we formally define the class schema RoleOrganization as shown in Figure 3.
 By defining the state variable roles as a set of elements of type RoleMetaClass or its derivatives, roles refers to a set of classes including subclasses of the Role class and the Role class itself.
 Accordingly, the function relationship is defined for relationships between classes (roles) instead of objects (role instances).
-Such relationships include inheritance relationship, aggregation relationship, association relationship and incompatibility relationship, which will be described in Section 4.2.
+Such relationships include inheritance relationship, aggregation relationship. association relationship and incompatibility relationship, which will be described in Section 4.2.
 The Role class is the root class of all its descendents, which exists initially when a role organization is created.
 New role classes can be added into the role organization.
 When a new class role? is added, the inheritance relationship between role? and its superclass r must also be specified.
-This can be done automatically by updating the function relationship with a new mapping of $\{(r, role?) \mapsto inheritance\}$.
-However, other relationships between role classes must be set up manually by applying the operation setRelationship.
+This is done automatically by updating the function relationship with mapping $\{(r, role?) \mapsto inheritance\}$ .
+However, other relationships between role classes must be set up manually using operation setRelationship.